MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/shoppingsetting.md

 Supported shopping settings vary by campaign type.
 - Audience campaigns only support the [StoreId](#storeid) element.
 - Shopping campaigns support all shopping settings.
+- Search campaigns with multimedia ads only support the [StoreId](#storeid) element and the [SalesCountryCode](#salescountrycode) element.
+(Note: Not everyone has this feature yet.
+If you don't, don't worry - it's coming soon!)

 ## Syntax
 ```xml